Nopales con Huevo (Cactus and Eggs)

 Nopales con huevo requires the cactus to be cooked first, just like my recipe for Ensalada de nopales.

 For the pre-cut cactus (nopalitos), start by rinsing the cactus under cold water.
-You’ll see that there is some slime in the cactus.
+You’ll notice some slime on the cactus.
 This happens once a cactus paddle has been cut and the liquid from the inside releases.

 Boil for about 15 minutes or until the nopales are somewhat soft, but still have some crunch to them.
-The color of the cactus will be a muted green color after boiling them.
-Rinse them again under cold water and now they are ready to eat.
+The color of the cactus will be a muted green after boiling it.
+Rinse them again under cold water, and now they are ready to eat.

 How to Make Nopales con Huevo